nakupanda/bootstrap3-dialog/README.md

 bootstrap-dialog
 ================

-Make use of Bootstrap's modal more monkey-friendly.
+Make use of Bootstrap Modal more monkey-friendly.

 See live examples here: <a href="http://nakupanda.github.io/bootstrap3-dialog/">http://nakupanda.github.io/bootstrap3-dialog/</a>